k-k-s-s/flowershow-app/content/docs/embedding-files.md

 ln -s your-content-dir/assets assets
 ```

-> [!note]
-> If you're using Flowershow CLI to create your Flowershow project, you don't need to manually create the symlink to your assets folder inside the /public folder.
-The CLI will allow you to select a subfolder in your content folder that it should treat as your assets folder, and it will create the symlink for you.

 3. Once linked, you can now use your assets folder as a source.
 For example:

 ```md